c-mart/dontmoderateme/planning.md

 - "URL" field in "Your Monitors" table of dashboard should be shortened to "site" which only shows domain
 - Privacy policy and terms of use.
 Do we snoop on your monitors or not?
 - Monitor someone's twitter feed every time they tweet, if they delete a tweet we still have it
+- Monitor can have a range of possible statuses rather than binary up/down which may be more informative to user, e.g. page not found, site is down, server not found.
+For now, binary up/down.
+Page is down if 404.